chaos-lang/chaos-lang.org/website/docs/16_chaos_c_extensions_development.md

 which sits under the `spells` directory of your project root.
 They have either `.so` or `.dylib` or `.dll` file extensions.
 Depending on your operating system.

-In simple terms, a Chaos C Extension is a dynamic C library that exports some of its functions to be used as functions in Chaos Language.
+In simple terms, a Chaos C Extension is a dynamic C library that includes [**Chaos.h**](https://github.com/chaos-lang/chaos/blob/master/Chaos.h) header and exports some of its functions to be used as functions in Chaos Language.
 This is an example Chaos C Extension:

 **example.c:**